tobiasbriones/blog/philosophy/everything-is-relative/index.md

 are evil and unnecessary, can you see the abstraction I inferred?.

-Therefore, we don't need buzzwords like Managers, SCRUM, Startups, OOP jungle of patterns, ...
+Therefore, we don't need buzzwords like Managers, SCRUM, Startups, OOP jungle of patterns, there's a lot to elaborate on this (workarounds).

-We need autonomous engineers where some will be the root of technical domains and others will be skilled in the root of people domains smoothly following the dependency tree.
+We need autonomous engineers where some will be the root of technical domains and others will be skilled in the root of people domains smoothly following the dependency/domain tree.

-I'm technically skilled, but I've also proved to be socially skilled by scaling horizontally my skills.
+I'm technically skilled, but I've also proved to be socially skilled by scaling my skills horizontally.

 I've been good at socializing in person with students with no technical knowledge, they are enthusiasts or superficial instead.
-That's because the underlying domain is the same and SCALES.
+That's because the underlying *domain* is the same and *scales* unlike a pyramidal-like structure that is vertical, that is, it can't scale.

 I won't want to talk to an accountant for example, but that doesn't mean I don't have communication skills.